Sekoia.io Forwarder

 sudo docker compose logs | grep "YOUR_INTAKE_KEY"

-Finally, if you want to check if events are coming in real time:
+Finally, if you want to check events coming in real time for Intakes with the debug variable:

 sudo docker compose logs -f